 - Career sites such as LinkedIn, Glassdoor, and GoinGlobal.com

-- Network such as alumni, professor, friends, family
+- Network with alumni, professors, friends, family

-- Events such as conferences, workshops
+- Events such as conferences and workshops

 - Professional Associations

-Step 7: Prepare Application Documents
+Prepare Application Documents

 A curriculum vitae (CV) is distinguished from a resume by its length and content.
 A CV is a comprehensive biographical statement (generally three or more pages) emphasizing professional qualifications and academic credentials.
-(Q: Is there a PDF article for CV too?)

 Cover letters are a way to tailor your application to employers.
 It is an opportunity to expand on your experience, detail your reasons for applying, and express your knowledge about the company.
 Cover letters help you to stand out among other candidates and showcase your communication skills.

-Step 8: Ace the Interview
+Ace the Interview